March 11, 2016

 F = - \kappa \frac{\partial T}{\partial r} = - \Lambda \frac{\partial \sigma^2}{\partial r}

-In the classical approach \Lambda \propto \rho\bar{\lambda}^2/\tau, where \bar{\lambda} is the mean free path and \tau the collisional time.
-Choosing the Jeans length \lambda_J^2 = \sigma^2/(4 \pi G \rho) for \bar{\lambda}^2 and the standard Chandrasekhar local relaxation time t_{\rm{rx}} \propto \sigma^3/\rho for \tau, we obtain the conductivity \Lambda \propto \rho/\sigma.
-More precisely, the conductivity takes the form
+Classically, \Lambda \propto \rho\bar{\lambda}^2/\tau, with mean free path \bar{\lambda} and collisional time \tau.
+Choosing Jeans length \lambda_J^2 = \sigma^2/(4 \pi G \rho) for \bar{\lambda}^2 and Chandrasekhar’s relaxation time t_{\rm{rx}} \propto \sigma^3/\rho for \tau yields conductivity \Lambda \propto \rho/\sigma, specifically:

 \Lambda = \frac{3 C G m \rho N}{\sigma}